 Brooks rooms are approximately 12' x 18' on average.
 You will find one desk, desk chair, desk lamp, dresser, bookcase, and bed per occupant.
 Every room has a window and fire-retardant drapes.
 The twin beds are extra long and "college size" sheets are recommended.
 Although there is overhead lighting, students are encouraged to bring an extra lamp.

-In Brooks we have double, triple, and quad rooms.
-The dimensions of the triple rooms are the same as those of a standard double.
-The quad room dimensions are approximately 20’ x 20’.
-These rooms do not have built in dresser and closet units like many of the standard double rooms.
-Instead these students have standalone tall dresser units and a wardrobe closet unit.
+In Brooks, we have standard double rooms.
+These rooms do not have built-in dresser and closet units like many of the standard double rooms.
+Instead, these students have standalone tall dresser units and a wardrobe closet unit.

 Here is a floor plan for a typical double room in Brooks Hall.